 Theme Agri-Tech and Regenerative Farming

 Project Land Management Consultancy

 Contract £30,000

 Value

 Contractor The Apricot Centre

 Summary The work being delivered through this project takes a master-planning approach to farms and their land, identifying areas where the use can be changed to maximise its productivity, particularly where land is not being used for any useful purpose at present.

 One of the areas where this can prove particularly useful is through the strategic planting of trees for the purpose of flood risk mitigation.
+In Dartington this has already been used to protect a development of 86 houses, which would otherwise have been at risk.

-Other examples of land uses that can be implemented include the strategic planting of fast-growing wood for fuel or wildflower planting to improve and enhance local biodiversity by creating spaces which benefit natural pollinators, or which attract bird species which feed on pests.
+Other examples of land uses that can be implemented include the strategic planting of fast growing wood for fuel or wild flower planting to improve and enhance local biodiversity by creating spaces which benefit natural pollinators, or which attract bird species which feed on pests.

-Key Deliverables Businesses receiving non-financial support Feasibility studies (identifying changes in land use to maximise the benefit to the business owner and community)
+Key Deliverables Businesses receiving non-financial support Feasibility studies (identifying changes in land use to maximise the benefit to the business owner and community) Properties and sites better protected from flooding